drorlab/GPCR-mining/README.md

 # GPCR-mining
 Functions to scrape GPCR data from the web.

+The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for the sequence of a GPCR, including definitions of transmembrane helices and generic residue numbering.
+Looking up a large number of residues or including the conversion for a specific receptor into an automated workflow can become tedious.
+Here we provide code to download and display this data.

 ## Installation

 You can install the latest release of the python package via pip